ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 ##### Source NAT definitions to the IBM Service Network (Private)
 {: #shared_vcd-ops-guide-source-nat-int}

-A source NAT rule is necessary to allow traffic from the organization virtual data center network into the 	{{site.data.keyword.cloud_notm}} Service Network.
+A source NAT rule is necessary to allow traffic from the Organization virtual data center network into the 	{{site.data.keyword.cloud_notm}} Service Network.
 This rule is used to enable VM access to 	{{site.data.keyword.cloud_notm}} Services such as update servers, DNS servers, NTP servers, or to get to the {{site.data.keyword.cloud_notm}} Object Storage.

 From the virtual data center for that edge gateway, create the source NAT definitions to the IBM Service Network (Private).
 For more information, see [Add a SNAT or a DNAT rule](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-1DE460AE-DCCC-4BC8-96AC-52D06A4AFDE3.html){: external}.

 **Notes**
 Under the **NAT44 Rules**, click **SNAT Rule** and create the configuration by using the following selection.
 * For **Applied On**, select the service network.
-* For **Original Source IP/Range**, enter your organization virtual data center Gateway CIDR.
+* For **Original Source IP/Range**, enter your Organization virtual data center Gateway CIDR.
 * For **Translated Source IP/Range**, click **SELECT**.
 In the **Select IP Address** Network menu, select the service network and choose one of the service network addresses that were assigned to your virtual data center.
 * Optionally, enter the destination IP addresses.
 * Optionally, enter the destination port.